 Academic misconduct is a violation of the Student Code of Conduct; therefore, the instructor is required to report any form of academic misconduct to their Department Chair, their Dean and the Office of Student Rights and Responsibilities.
 For more serious cases, such as those involving repeated offenses, conspiracy with other students or the theft and selling of examination questions, students may be subject not only to grade sanctions in courses but also to disciplinary action.

 Please review the Student Handbook for a complete description of the process.
-The Student Handbook is available through the Student Rights and Responsibilities webpage: http://www.tamusa.edu/studentengagementsuccess/StudentRightsAndResponsibilities/index.html.
+The Student Handbook is available through the Student Rights and Responsibilities webpage: https://www.tamusa.edu/student-rights-and-responsibilities/index.html.